mlpack/blog/doc/tutorials/Yannis2016Summary.md

 For the default parameters (`secondHashTable = 99901, bucketSize = 500`), this required almost 50 million objects of type `size_t` to be allocated. `size_t` is usually 8 bytes long, resulting in an allocation of about 400Mb when the program launched.
 This is bad, but it's even worse if a user sets `bucketSize` to some significantly larger size, like 3000 or 4000 (not unreasonable for larger datasets).

-The new version of the code refrains from such excessive allocations, using a `std::vec` of  arma::Col`s instead of a 2-dimensional matrix.
+The new version of the code refrains from such excessive allocations, using a `std::vec` of  arma::Col's instead of a 2-dimensional matrix.

 # Multiprobe LSH

 Now to the interesting part: Implementation of a state-of-the-art algorithm that (promises to) significantly improve the approximation results of naive LSH.
-The implementation was based on [this paper][mplsh], and it was introduced to mlpack through [Pull Request 691][691].
+The implementation was based on [this paper][mplsh], and it was introduced to `mlpack` through [Pull Request 691][691].

 The implementation was mostly straight-forward, since the paper is quite clear and even provides pseudocode for the most tricky part.

 Of course, many mistakes that were made were much easier to test for, now that we could write (semi-)deterministic tests for LSH.

-The `LSHSearch` class of release 2.0.3 does not yet include Multiprobe LSH, so if you want to try it before release 2.0.4 which will (presumably) include all GSoC changes, you should download and install mlpack from the [source](https://github.com/mlpack/mlpack/).
+The `LSHSearch` class of release 2.0.3 does not yet include Multiprobe LSH, so if you want to try it before release 2.0.4 which will (presumably) include all GSoC changes, you should download and install `mlpack` from the [source](https://github.com/mlpack/mlpack/).

 # Parallelization with OpenMP

 This was another part I was looking forward to, and which I believe is an important improvement over the old implementation.
 Using OpenMP directives and minimal extra code, we were able to have the `LSHSearch` class process more than one query in different threads.

-[Pull Request 700][700] is merged, so if you're using a multi-core machine (you probably are) running mlpack, you can now process your LSH queries faster (or you will be, from mlpack 2.0.4, and if you're not using Visual Studio to compile).
+[Pull Request 700][700] is merged, so if you're using a multi-core machine (you probably are) running `mlpack`, you can now process your LSH queries faster (or you will be, from `mlpack` 2.0.4, and if you're not using Visual Studio to compile).

 # Implementation of LSH Tuning